 An important concept about belief that we all need to better understand is that belief is a choice.
 The beauty of belief is that it is completely up to us as to whether or not we choose to believe something.
 Think about it.
 How many people do you know that can be given a complete lie, yet they choose, for whatever reason, to believe it?
 And how many times have you given someone the absolute truth, yet they have chosen, for whatever reason to refuse to believe it?

-No one can prevent you or make you believe anything.
+No one can prevent you from or make you to believe anything.
 Believing is a personal choice.
-Choosing to believe, coupled a desire to know, is the first step in learning to receive personal revelation.
+Choosing to believe, coupled with a desire to know, is the first step in learning to receive personal revelation.
 The Lord’s hands are pretty much tied until we develop a desire and then choose to believe it is possible.

 The nice thing about this first step in receiving personal revelation is that it takes no revelation to begin the process.
 This first step is 100 percent you and me.
 The Lord cannot reveal anything to a person who is unwilling to receive the further light and truth He wants them to have.
 But once we approach Him with a desire to know, and having chosen to believe that He not only can, but is willing to impart some knowledge to us, well then He can do all things.